cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

     Time: 5.635 ms
     ```

-    Query plans are read from bottom to top.
+    You are expected to read query plans from bottom to top.
 In this example, there are 4 steps.
 First, there is a sequential scan on each segment server to access the rows.
 Then there is an aggregation on each segment server to produce a count of the number of rows from that segment.
 Then there is a gathering of the count value to a single location.
 Finally, the counts from each segment are aggregated to produce the final result.

     The cost number on each step has a start and stop value.
 For the sequential scan, this begins at time zero and goes until 431.00.
 This is a fictional number created by the optimizer.
 It is not a number of seconds or I/O operations.